Polynomial time decodable codes for the binary deletion channel: Introduction

-This work is concerned with \emph{constructive} results for coding for the binary deletion channel.
-That is, we seek codes that can be constructed, encoded, and decoded from deletions caused by the BDC, in polynomial time.
-Recently, there has been good progress on codes for \emph{adversarial} deletions, including constructive results.
-Here the model is that the channel can delete an arbitrary subset of $pn$ bits in the $n$-bit codeword.
-A code capable of correcting $pn$ worst-case deletions can clearly also correct deletions caused by a BDC with deletion probability $(p-\epsilon)$ with high probability, so one can infer results for the BDC from some results for worst-case deletions.
+Recently, there has been good progress on codes for \emph{adversarial} deletions, including explicit and efficiently decodable constructions.
+Here the model is that the channel can delete an \emph{arbitrary} subset of $pn$ bits in the $n$-bit codeword, after seeing the entire codeword.
+We again think of $p \in (0,1)$ as fixed and $n \to \infty$.
+By standard concentration bounds, a code capable of correcting $pn$ worst-case deletions can also correct deletions caused by a BDC with deletion probability $(p-\varepsilon)$ with high probability, so one can infer results for the BDC from some results for worst-case deletions.
 For small $p$, Guruswami and Wang \cite{GW17} constructed binary codes of rate $1-O(\sqrt{p})$ to efficiently correct a $p$ fraction worst-case deletions.
-So this also gives codes of rate approaching $1$ for the BDC when $p \to 0$.
-For larger $p$, Kash et al. \cite{KMT+2011} proved that randomly chosen codes of small enough rate $R > 0$ can correctly decode against $pn$ adversarial deletions when $p\le 0.17$.
-Even non-constructively, this remained the best achievability result in terms of correctable deletion fraction until the recent work of Bukh, Guruswami, and H{\aa}stad~\cite{BGH17} who constructed codes of positive rate efficiently decodable against $pn$ adversarial deletions for any $p<\sqrt2-1$.
+Recent work on the document exchange problem \cite{ChengJLW18,Haeupler18} provided an improved efficient construction, achieving rate $1-O(p\log^2(1/p))$.
+Hence, we have explicit codes of rate approaching $1$ for the BDC when $p \to 0$.
+For larger $p$, Kash et al. \cite{KashMTU11} proved that randomly chosen codes of small enough rate $R > 0$ can correctly decode against $pn$ adversarial deletions when $p\le 0.17$.
+Even non-explicitly, this remained the best achievability result in terms of correctable deletion fraction until the recent work of Bukh, Guruswami, and H{\aa}stad~\cite{BGH17} who constructed codes of positive rate efficiently decodable against $pn$ adversarial deletions for any $p<\sqrt2-1$.
 For adversarial deletions, it is impossible to correct a deletion fraction of $1/2$, whereas the capacity of the BDC is positive for all $p < 1$.
 So solving the problem for the much harder worst-case deletions is not a viable approach to construct positive rate codes for the BDC for $p>1/2$.